rex-9/rex-9/README.md

 I have experience with:
 - **Flutter** [familiar with *latest packages* . 👽]
-- **Laravel** [love building the project using *Tailwindcss, Alpinejs and Livewire*. 💖].
+- **Laravel** [love building the projects using *Tailwindcss, Alpinejs and Livewire*. 💖].

 Now training in Microverse to become a professional developer. 😎 The stacks I learned in Microverse are **JavaScript**, **React** and **Ruby on Rails**. 📚

 I do have **Python** experience in Machine Learning in my University days. 👾

-I am thrilled to have junior and mid level opportunies... 🤗
+I am thrilled to have junior and mid level opportunies.
+Looking forward to new challenges... 🤗

 ---